8.7.3 Invasion as a Moral Duty to Help Iraq’s Population

 Invasion per se couldn’t resolve human rights problems.
 Although decapitating the regime might be seen as a necessary first step, it would be necessary to achieve a change in cultural attitudes and to construct robust institutions, especially the law, if human rights were to be granted and enforced.
 Such changes take a long time, and are only made more difficult by the confusion resulting from a war.

-Both Bush and Blair declared themselves to be Christians but, on 21 February 2003, Christian leaders condemned the plan to invade Iraq: the World Council of Churches stated that “War against Iraq would be immoral, unwise, and in breach of the principles of the United Nations Charter”.
+Both Bush and Blair declared themselves to be Christians but, on 21 February 2003, Christian leaders condemned the plan – as reported in an AP article, World Council of Churches calls Iraq war ‘immoral and unwise’ – and stated that it would be “in breach of the principles of the United Nations Charter”.
 Both leaders ignored all the protests against the war.

 © PatternsofPower.org, 2014